SamanDaneshvar/pan18ap/README.md

 - You are a participant in a [shared task at PAN](https://pan.webis.de/tasks.html), looking for approaches that have worked well for other participants of the task in the previous years.
 - You are a *machine learning* and *natural language processing* enthusiast, looking for some starting code to try out some NLP and ML experiments.

 In the next section, I will give step by step instructions on how to reproduce the results of the other teams who participated in a shared task at PAN in the previous years.
 These instructions are geared towards those with little or no experience with NLP and ML research.
-Also, if you are not looking to participate at a PAN shared task, you may skip the next section, but I still encourage you to take a look at [our paper](#citation) for full details on our approach.
+If this does not apply to you or you are not looking to participate at a PAN shared task, you may skip the next section, but I still encourage you to take a look at [our paper](#citation) for full details on our approach.

 ## Getting started: a beginner's guide to PAN shared tasks